chandrasd/private-ethereum-network-with-docker/README.md

 # Private Ethereum Network
 Private ethereum blockchain network with 10 nodes (more can be added) in a docker container.
-Docker allows you to create, deploy and manage virtualized application containers on a common operating system.
+Docker allows you to create, deploy and manage virtualized application containers on a common operating system. follow the instructions below to get the etherium network working :smiley:

 # Getting started